phlowers/mechaphlowers/docs/developer_guide/documentation.md

 - Developer guide for technical documentation
 - _static is for images, figures
 - docstring is for automatic docstring generation (see below)
-- javascript is only for addons or extra plugins of mkddocs
+- javascript is only for addons or extra plugins of mkdocs

 ## Dosctring generation